georgemarsh1809/georgemarsh1809/README.md

 </p>

 <p align="center"> <i>
-  “Your passion becomes your purpose when you use it to serve others" — Jay Shetty</i>
+  “Your passion becomes your purpose when it's used to serve others" — Jay Shetty</i>
 </p>